seb-wilkes/UK-general-election-2024/README.md

 For simplicity I am, in effect, taking the expectation of that game.
 I could do it probabilistically and get an error bar (perhaps a future update?)

 After advice from more politically savy individuals, I also added a functionality to say what the probability of switching from Reform to another party.

+**Note** this work has been made without any AI / chatbots, with the exception of the plotting (I've done my time writing that 1000x over).